kittydepa/Python101_PyLadies_Stockholm_2022/README.md

 The aim of this course is to provide a safe, and structured learning environment to get more women coding in Python.
 This is the first course in an expected series of courses.
-With these courses, we want to mentor, learn, and grow as a community.
+With these courses we want to mentor, learn, and grow as a community.

 This course has included learning the basics of Python 🐍 such as: